Small Apartment Furniture Checklist: Space-Saving Essentials

 Common Mistakes to Avoid with Your Small Apartment Furniture Checklist

-Sizing Errors: 67% of small apartment dwellers buy furniture too large for their space.
+Sizing Errors: Buying furniture too large for the space is the most common — and most expensive — mistake.
 Always measure doorways, hallways, and room dimensions before purchasing.

 Ignoring Vertical Space: Failing to utilize wall space for storage and décor leaves valuable real estate unused.
 Install shelves up to 7-8 feet high.